The Big Hurt (song)

 "The Big Hurt" is a pop song that was a hit for Toni Fisher (billed as "Miss Toni Fisher") in 1959.
-The song was written by Wayne Shanklin.
+It was written by Wayne Shanklin.
 "The Big Hurt" is notable because it featured phasing effects which at that time were rare in popular music; DJ Dick Biondi on WKBW would introduce the record as "Toni Fisher's weird one."

 Music

 The 45 rpm single plays in C major, even though on the sheet music (copyright 1959 by Music Productions, Hollywood, CA), the song is in the key of F major.
 The time signature is 4/4, and the tempo is indicated as "Moderate Beguine Tempo."
 The melody begins with a triplet on beats three and four, a motif that appears throughout the song in every second measure.
 In the other measures, however, the duple meter is reinforced by using eighth notes in the same location, presumably to prevent the tune from becoming a waltz.
 Although Toni Fisher does use the triplet in her performance on the record, she takes liberties with it and often uses some form of duple rhythm.
 She also deviates here and there from the notes as written, but well within the usual range employed by singers for expressive purposes.

 The main harmonic idea uses the tonic chord alternating with the Neapolitan chord (the flattened supertonic major chord).
 (The sheet music has an error that occurs three times, but in the chord symbols only, not in actual piano notation: the A flat diminished chord should really be the E major chord with a G# bass note.)
 The release (contrasting middle section) is in the key of A flat.